-Types of Edible Coatings : on the basis of materials used, edible coatings are classified into three main categories: polysaccharide-based, protein-based, and lipid-based coatings (Fig 7).
+Types of Edible Coatings : on the basis of materials used, edible coatings are classified into three main categories: polysaccharide-based, protein-based, and lipid-based coatings (Fig 7) (Reference, year).

 1. Polysaccharide-Based Coatings

 Include alginate, chitosan, cellulose, pectin and starch.
 This type of edible coating is an excellent barrier against oxygen and carbon dioxide, helping to reduce respiration and delay fruit ripening.
-The antimicrobial effects of polysaccharide-based edible coatings (especially chitosan) are that these coatings disrupt microbial membranes and bind to negatively charged microbial cell walls, inhibiting growth.
+The antimicrobial effects of polysaccharide-based edible coatings (especially chitosan) are that these coatings disrupt microbial membranes and bind to negatively charged microbial cell walls, inhibiting growth (References, year).

 2. Protein-Based Coatings

 Include casein, whey protein, soy protein, zein and gelatin.
 This edible coating is a good barrier against O2 and CO2 due to its dense protein matrix.
-Also, this category of edible coating provides structural support and reduces physical damage.
+Also, this category of edible coating provides structural support and reduces physical damage (References, year).

 3. Lipid-Based Coatings

 Examples: Beeswax, carnauba wax, fatty acids and acetylated monoglycerides.
 These types of edible coatings are excellent barriers to moisture loss and shriveling in fruits.
 They also increase the visual appeal of the fruit by creating a gloss on the surface.
+(References, year)

 4. Composite Coatings

 When different edible coatings are combined, the advantages of several edible coatings can be achieved simultaneously.
 The use of this type of edible coating provides moisture protection and balanced gas exchange.
 It also improves the performance of the edible coating because it allows for multi-purpose applications (antimicrobial + mechanical strength + antioxidant).
+References, year

 5. Nanoemulsion and Encapsulated Coatings

-Nanoemulsified essential oils, lipid nanoparticles and polymer-encapsulated antioxidants are among the compounds that fall into this category.
+Nanoemulsified essential oils, lipid nanoparticles and polymer-encapsulated antioxidants are among the compounds that fall into this category (References, year).
 The use of nanoscale particles provides a uniform coating and greater surface contact with the products.
-Another advantage of these edible coatings is controlled release, so that active agents (e.g., antimicrobials, antioxidants) are released gradually and over time.
+Another advantage of these edible coatings is controlled release, so that active agents (e.g., antimicrobials, antioxidants) are released gradually and over time (References, year).
 This feature makes the edible coatings stable and protects sensitive bioactive ingredients from degradation.
 The different kinds of coating materials available for postharvest management are shown in Fig 8.